-Mint sauce for lamb is an easy-to-make fresh British condiment that will bring your roast lamb to the next level!
-It also pairs beautifully with any of your favorite roasted meats.
-Plus, it only uses 3 ingredients and takes just a couple of minutes of prep work!
+This easy homemade mint sauce for lamb is a classic British condiment that will take your roast lamb to the next level!
+Made with fresh ingredients, this recipe is quick to prepare and brings an incredible pop of flavor to any meal, pairing beautifully with any of your favorite roasted meats.
+Plus, it only uses 3 ingredients and takes just a couple of minutes of prep work.

-Mint sauce is a very easy condiment to prepare, but it makes a huge difference in your dishes!
-This British sauce was meant specifically for lamb, but it tastes great with any roasted meats!
+Classic mint sauce is a very easy condiment to prepare, but it makes a huge difference in your dishes.
+This British herb sauce was meant specifically for lamb, but it tastes great with any roasted meat - especially gamey meat.

-- Mint - 1 cup of fresh mint that has been stripped from the stem.
+- Mint - 1 cup of fresh mint leaves that have been stripped from the stem.

 - Water - 3 tablespoons of boiling water.

-- White Wine Vinegar - 2 tablespoons of white wine vinegar (or apple cider vinegar).
+- White Wine Vinegar - 2 tablespoons of white wine vinegar (or apple cider vinegar or sherry vinegar).
+See my white wine vinegar substitute guide.

-- Salt & Pepper (optional) - Adjusted to taste.
+- Salt & Pepper (optional) - Add a pinch of salt and/or ground black pepper, to taste.

 Be sure to see the free printable recipe card below for ingredients, exact amounts & instructions with tips!

-This mint sauce is super simple and straightforward.
-Make sure you have a knife and cutting board as well as a wooden spoon or a muddler.
+This easy mint sauce for lamb is super straightforward and uses simple ingredients.
+Make sure you have a knife, a cutting board, and a wooden spoon or a muddler.

-This recipe will give you 4 servings of mint sauce, depending on how much you like to serve with your roasted meats!
+This recipe will yield about 4 servings of fresh mint sauce, depending on how much you like to serve with your roasted meats.

-- Rinse.
+Step 1: Rinse.
 Rinse and dry the 1 cup of fresh mint, then place it onto a cutting board.
-Sprinkle the 1 tablespoon of sugar on top.
+Sprinkle the 1 tablespoon of sugar on top (photo 1).

-- Chop.
-Using a sharp knife, finely chop up the mint.
+Step 2: Chop.
+Using a sharp knife, finely chop up the mint (photo 2).

-- Marry the flavors.
+Step 4: Blend the flavors.
 Next, add 2 tablespoons of white wine vinegar and mix it all together.
-Cover with plastic wrap and allow the sauce to sit at room temperature for one hour so that the flavors can fully blend.
+Cover with plastic wrap and allow the sauce to sit at room temperature for one hour so that the flavors can fully blend (photo 3).

-- Serve.
-Season to taste with optional salt and pepper after the flavors have had a chance to 'marry' and before serving.
+Step 5: Serve.
+Season to taste with optional salt and pepper after the flavors have had a chance to 'combine' and before serving.

-This British mint sauce is the perfect accompaniment to roasted boneless leg of lamb!
-It also tastes wonderful with any other roasted meats, like a roasted rack of pork!
+This dipping sauce is a great accompaniment to roasted boneless leg of lamb.
+It also tastes wonderful with any other roast dinner, like a roasted rack of pork.
 Enjoy!

 ❓ Why Is Mint Sauce Served With Lamb?